creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 Network teams may seek funding for local in-country projects under the name of their CC Chapter (e.g., CC El Salvador).
 A set of detailed processes will be developed, but in general, the following rules will apply:

-* Network Members and Partners must have the express support of their CC Chapter to solicit funding for their project as a CC country initiative
+* Individual and Institutional Members must have the express support of their CC Chapter to solicit funding for their project as a CC country initiative

-* Teams, Network Members, and Network Partners must report annually on funds raised under the CC country name to their CC Chapter and to CC HQ.
+* Teams, Network Members, and Institutional Members must report annually on funds raised under the CC country name to their CC Chapter and to CC HQ.
 This information will be shared with the Global Network

-* When fundraising with international funders (those who fund beyond the jurisdiction of the CC Chapter), Teams, Network Members, and Network Partners must notify CC HQ in advance of their project and their intended funder list, and receive approval from CC HQ to appeal for funds using their CC affiliation.
+* When fundraising with international funders (those who fund beyond the jurisdiction of the CC Chapter), Teams, Network Members, and Institutional Members must notify CC HQ in advance of their project and their intended funder list, and receive approval from CC HQ to appeal for funds using their CC affiliation.
 Solicitations may not identify CC HQ as a project supporter, partner, or participant without express permission from CC HQ.
 CC HQ may provide advice and support, including grant or proposal review, and strategic advice.
 CC HQ reserves the right to lead or co-ordinate the approach with the funder

 * CC HQ may, at any time, cancel or withdraw support for a project if it contravenes its policies, endangers its tax statutes, violates agreements with CC funders, or otherwise is considered harmful or damaging to CC

-* Teams, Network Members, and Network Partners may not establish independent legal organizations using "Creative Commons" or “CC” in its name, or with organizing documents that suggest any affiliation, support, partnership or other relationship with CC that might reasonably be interpreted as being legally-related to CC
+* Teams, Network Members, and Institutional Members may not establish independent legal organizations using "Creative Commons" or “CC” in its name, or with organizing documents that suggest any affiliation, support, partnership or other relationship with CC that might reasonably be interpreted as being legally-related to CC

-* Teams, Network Members, and Network Partners may not solicit general individual (often known as "small dollar") donations for their Chapters using the CC country name (e.g., Donate to CC El Salvador) without CC HQ permission.
+* Teams, Individual Members, and Institutional Members may not solicit general individual (often known as "small dollar") donations for their Chapters using the CC country name (e.g., Donate to CC El Salvador) without CC HQ permission.

 CC HQ and network teams may also collaborate directly to raise funds for a specific project (e.g., a grant to CC HQ and sub-grants to a network team for a specific initiative).
 Those allocations are governed by the participating network teams, not by the CCGN governance structure.

 # Glossary / List of Entities

-* **Creative Commons Global Network**: The core structure for the global Creative Commons movement that is composed of formal Network Members and Network Partners
+* **Creative Commons Global Network**: The core structure for the global Creative Commons movement that is composed of formal Network Members and Institutional Members

-* **Creative Commons movement**: A broader community that includes not only formal Members and Partners of CCGN but also individual and organization contributors
+* **Creative Commons movement**: A broader community that includes not only formal Members and Institutional Members of CCGN but also individual and organization contributors

 * **Network Member**: An individual who has been approved as a formal member of the CCGN.
 Needs to have a demonstrated commitment to the objectives of the CCGN and must have signed the Global Network Charter